torvalds/linux/Documentation/core-api/debug-objects.rst

 This function is called to assert that an object has been initialized.

-When the real object is not tracked by debugobjects, it calls fixup_assert_init of the object type description structure provided by the caller, with the hardcoded object state ODEBUG_NOT_AVAILABLE.
+When the real object is analt tracked by debugobjects, it calls fixup_assert_init of the object type description structure provided by the caller, with the hardcoded object state ODEBUG_ANALT_AVAILABLE.
 The fixup function can correct the problem by calling debug_object_init and other specific initializing functions.

-When the real object is already tracked by debugobjects it is ignored.
+When the real object is already tracked by debugobjects it is iganalred.

 Fixup functions
 ===============